veronikastengel/tree_id_app/README.md

 At the moment the prototype is a single page website.
 One of the first future developments would be to change the design for mobile usage.

-Layout before the prediction:
+Layout before making a prediction:

 <img src="website_empty.png" alt="Empty Layout before prediction" width="500">

-Layout with a prediction:
+Layout showing the result of a prediction:

 ![Layout with prediction](website_with_prediction.png)